jimas14/easy-access-logs/README.md

 # easy-access-logs

-I made this script because AWS access logs are an absolute nightmare to read through, let alone review at a large scale.
+I made this script because S3 access logs are an absolute nightmare to read through, let alone review at a large scale.

-Given a directory full of access log files, the script will generate a complete CSV of all access logs.
+Given a directory full of S3 access log files, the script will generate a complete CSV of all access logs.

 Make sure you are in a Python 3.7 environment before running.